About the 2025 Re-Precincting

 - State Board of Education district

-Re-precincting is different from re-districting in that the boundaries for elected officials (and thus their constituencies) remain the same.
-Only election precinct boundaries are adjusted, so there are no changes to any voters’ ballots in terms of the contests in which they vote.
+Re-precincting is different from re-districting in that the boundaries for elected officials remain the same.
+Only “election precinct” boundaries are adjusted, so there are no changes to any voters’ ballots in terms of who they can vote for, or where they can vote.
+The changes voters may see on their ballots would be due to re-districting, rather than re-precincting itself.

-If you have questions about this project and the approved election precinct boundaries, please contact:
+If you have questions about this project and the below election precinct boundary proposals, please contact:

 Traci Buttram